Skip to main content

 codebase_graph_visualize

-Visualize code dependency graphs with a color-coded Mermaid diagram or an interactive browser explorer that supports search, layout switching, and PNG export.
+Visualize code dependency graphs with color-coded Mermaid diagrams or an interactive browser explorer.
+Supports circular dependency highlighting, symbol graphs, and blast radius analysis.

 Instructions